Joker: Five Things We Learned

 The most overt of these is King of Comedy’s Rupert Pupkin, whose ambitions of becoming a stand-up comedian and propensity for delusions are both echoed heavily here, as are Taxi Driver protagonist Travis Bickle’s growing disgust with society and gradual descent into madness.

 There are echoes of other classic stories too – the clown masks worn by rioters are very reminiscent of the those bearing the face of Guy Fawkes in V for Vendetta – but although Phillips supposedly took inspiration from another of Alan Moore’s works, The Killing Joke, it’s the twin spectres of those two De Niro movies that loom largest and haunt Joker’s every scene.

 This is Gotham City at its most bleak

 On a couple of occasions, elements of the story seem closely based on notorious real-life crimes, but they are only vaguely referenced and are presented as random acts of violence in such a detached way, you can’t help wondering whether this is meant to reflect Arthur Fleck’s detachment from his surroundings, or whether it’s being suggested that society doesn’t take any notice anyway.
 Either way, the intent seems to be to make Gotham as closely linked to real-life cities –specifically New York – as possible, and the outlook is pretty grim.

 The ending will make you rethink everything you’ve just seen

 There are moments throughout the film that hint towards the idea of Arthur Fleck as ‘unreliable narrator’, his delusions often being what the audience sees, and there are two ways you could interpret the film’s ending.
 You might read it as a joke on the audience or as a cop out, or you could read the ending completely differently, but there’s a twist in this tale which may cause you to reassess everything you’ve just witnessed.

-Joker is in cinemas now - you can also pre-order it here in our online store.
+Joker is available to pre-order here in our online store.